50 positive feedback examples to inspire and motivate your team

 Positive feedback examples for reinforcing company values

 A company’s values come to life through its people.
-Recognizing employees who embody these values strengthens the workplace culture:
+In addition, they set the tone for everyone.
+Recognizing employees who embody these values strengthens the culture:

 1. “Your integrity shines through in everything you do, and the team looks up to you for it.”